Radcliffe bus station: Future

 Due to plans from Bury Council to regenerate Radcliffe Town Center, the new bus station will be joined by new shops and other amenities.
 The completed regeneration plan was scheduled for completion in 2016.
 However due to unknown delays no new building work has started as of 16 June 2018.

+In 2024, Bury Council's new Radcliffe Hub's construction has begun and is expected to be completed by 2026.